Refactorings by Stakeholder Concerns

 Interoperability

-The less protocol-dependent functionality is used, the fewer misunderstandings between communicating parties can occur, and the fewer changes are required when a protocol is replaced by another.
+Less protocol-specific functionality means fewer changes are required when one protocol is replaced by another.

 Learnability

-Accessing protocol headers is different from accessing payload; different local APIs and/or platform-specific libraries have to be used.
-Consolidating information in the payload reduces the learning effort.
+Accessing protocol headers is different from accessing message payload; different local APIs and/or platform-specific libraries have to be used.
+Consolidating information in the payload reduces the learning and implementation effort.

 There are many reasons to change an API (not just refactorings) [@StockerZimmermann2021].
 APIs should be changed as much as required and as little as possible, and ripple effects be avoided.
 One of the first steps in related maintenance tasks is to determine which parts of the system should be changed.
 An API whose endpoints have clearly identified roles helps developers to quickly understand the API.